A Profile on Professor Joe Kirschvink

 Photo of part of a large circle of students in a mostly deserted parking lot.
 Prof. Kirschvink stands in the center, spreading his arms wide, cane in one hand

 When it is finally time to head back to campus, one final Ge 136 tradition must be executed at the very last stop.
 A call to the deity Seismolani must be made as a group.
-As everyone forms a large circle, Professor Kirschvink recounts the origins of his sacred white oak cane.
-While visiting a temple in Shikoku, Japan, with his son for a school trip, the branch of a white oak tree was gifted to him by a monk.
-This is thought to be the most spiritual tree in Japan, and thus became his tie to the spirit world.
+As everyone forms a large circle, Professor Kirschvink recounts the origins of his sacred cane.
+While visiting a temple in Yakushima, Japan with his son for a school trip, the branch of a Yakusugi cedar tree was gifted to him by a monk.
+Yakusugi is a special type of cedar that can live for thousands of years and are thought to be the homes of Japanese gods.
+Thus, the cane became his tie to the spirit world.
 The tradition pays homage to Bob Sharp’s connection to Seismolani, goddess of earthquakes.
 With the hope Seismolani will respond with a quake, everyone in the circle joins hands and jumps once in unison with a firm “move!”
-And though this has never worked before, the students still have faith that Professor Joe Kirschvink really could shake the Earth if he put his mind to it.
+And though this has never worked before, the students still have faith that Professor Joe Kirschvink really could shake the Earth if he put his mind to it. .

 All photos provided by Lily Coffin.